How To Make Hand Sanitizers: A Guide for Beginners

 - Continue to rub your for 30 to 50 seconds or until the hands are dry.
-Though it can take at least 50 seconds, and it can sometimes take longer for the sanitizer to kill several germs.
+Though it can take at least 50 seconds, it can sometimes take longer for the sanitizer to kill several germs.

 Hand Sanitizer vs. Hand Washing

-It is important to always clean your hands:
+It is important always to clean your hands: